vaquarkhan/microservices-recipes-a-free-gitbook/chapters/09-testing-strategies.md

 ![Compute Spectrum](../assets/images/diagrams/compute-spectrum.png)
 *Figure 9.2: The compute spectrum showing the trade-off between control and simplicity from EC2 to Lambda, with management responsibilities at each level*

-### 9.6.1 When to Choose Serverless (Adaptive Granularity Governance: The Khan Microservice Pattern Guidance)
+### 9.6.1 When to Choose Serverless (Adaptive Granularity Governance: The Khan Microservice Pattern™ Guidance)

 **Decision Matrix:**